acadadev/rosrider_doc/04_DRIVERS/README.md

 **Build the Workspace**

 > cd ..
 > colcon build
 > source devel/setup.bash

+prereg. and before that depmod.

 running the driver

-checking the output
+checking diag output
 checking odometry output

 [TODO: add line to .bashrc on the robot]